 Yesterday, we recommended pork pozole recipe to celebrate Día de los muertos.
-If that didn’t grab you, try these chicken enchiladas suizas, also from chef Ingrid Hoffman.
+If that didn’t grab you, try these chicken enchiladas suizas with reduced fat, also from Chef Ingrid Hoffman.

 “Suizas” means Swiss in Spanish.
-The thought is that when Swiss people emmigrated to Mexico, they brought their dairy-based cuisine with them.
+The thought is that when Swiss people emigrated to Mexico, they brought their dairy-based cuisine with them.
 Over time, many Mexican dishes became accented with cheese.

 These enchiladas are a little lighter than what you might get at a restaurant, but they still pack a strong flavor punch.